rishidandu/AiPoweredCustomerResearch/README.md

 ## Overview
 This project provides an end-to-end pipeline for qualitative thematic analysis of interview data, with a modern LLM-powered backend and an interactive Streamlit dashboard frontend.
 It is designed for analyzing responses to open-ended questions (e.g., from Excel files), extracting themes, and presenting results in a user-friendly way.

+## Look at APPROACH_AND_DESIGN.md for a deepdive

+If you have questions or need help, open an issue or contact the project maintainer.
 ---

 ## Directory Structure